pattchok/snapstrip-photobooth/README.md

 ## try it

-live at: [snapstrip*
+live at: [*snapstrip*
 ](https://snapstrip-two.vercel.app/)

 ## status

-work in progress; building this in the open. contributions and ideas welcome!
+building this in the open. contributions and ideas welcome!